 You can attend church on Sundays

 The Robert F. Thomas chapel in the park holds services every Sunday.
 It was built in 1973 and named after the doctor who delivered Parton when she was born.
 The chapel is also a nod to Parton getting her start in music from singing in church.

-This year, Dollywood is unveiling the world’s fastest wooden roller coaster, the Lightning Rod.
-According to Dollywood.com, the ride is currently under “technical ride rehearsal” and should be open later this year to riders.
+In 2016, Dollywood unveiled the world's fastest wooden roller coaster, the Lightning Rod.
 It hits top speeds of 75-mph and is designed to look like a 1950s hot rod.

 The Grist Mill is fully operational

 While the Dollywood Grist Mill was just built in the 1982, it's fully functional.
 Powered by the large water wheel, it grinds corn and wheat every single day.
 Visitors can purchase stone-ground corn meal and baked goods made right there on the spot.